simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 exploration graph of the model checker.
 If this limit is reached, a logging message is sent and the results might not be exact.

-By default, there is not depth limit.
+By default, there is no depth limit.

 .. _cfg=model-check/timeout: